altran/Whydah-SecurityTokenService/README.md

 Verify instance:
 *  http://server:9998/tokenservice/application.wadl

-If you have enabled test-page in the properties, you can run and verify the key services from the testpage application (testpage=false)
+If you have enabled test-page in the properties, you can run and verify the key services from the testpage application (testpage=true)
 * http://server:9998/tokenservice/testpage